What Is an IEP

 Referral

-A parent or school staff member requests a special education evaluation.
-You can make this request in writing at any time — you don't need to wait for the school.
+A parent or school staff member raises a concern and requests an evaluation.
+Parents can make this request in writing at any time.

 2